 “What these projects are attempting to do is move closer to our own Māori knowledge and Māori based approach, because we will engage more when Māori knowledge is incorporated into the model.”

-The project co-leads are Dr Waitoki, Dr Kahu McClintock and Dr Teah Carlson, who are responsible for research leadership in each of the four sites.
-The associate investigators are Professor Helen Moewaka Barnes, Dr Fiona Cram, Dr Naomi Simmonds and Dr David Tipene-Leach.
+The project co-leads are Dr Waitoki, Dr Cheryl Stephens, Te Pora Thompson-Evans and Dr Naomi Simmonds, who are responsible for research leadership in each of the four sites.
+The associate investigators are Professor Helen Moewaka Barnes, Dr Fiona Cram and Dr David Tipene-Leach.
 As kaupapa Māori Theme Leader for A Better Start: E Tipu E Rea, Professor Helen Moewaka-Barnes has oversight of the project and will provide support and connections to the wider Challenge.